Actinia tenebrosa: Distribution and habitat

 The waratah anemone is found along the coasts of southern Australia, its range extending from Perth to New South Wales.
 It is also found throughout New Zealand.
 It is found in cracks and crevices, under overhangs and under boulders on rocky shores, usually in the middle to low intertidal zone but occasionally higher up the shore.

 Biology

 A. tenebrosa The anemone on the right is closed.

 This species is viviparous and broods its young inside its body cavity.
 When the offspring are well-developed they are expelled through the mouth.
-The juveniles often attach themselves to rocks in close proximity to the parent forming clonal clusters.
+The juveniles often attach themselves to rocks nearto the parent forming clonal clusters.
 When these anemones are growing alongside each other they appear to know whether or not they are closely related.
 If they are, they will tolerate each other's close presence, while if they are unrelated, they will attack each other.
 The waratah anemone can also reproduce sexually with planktonic larvae settling far away from the parent individual.
 It may be difficult for these juveniles to establish themselves because of resident populations of cloned individuals that are highly locally adapted.